ansible-collections/infra.ai/docs/playbooks.md

 No human interaction is required.
 User is not asked for any confirmation.

-NOTE: if wrong host is booted from ISO, then operation system will be destoryed.
+NOTE: if wrong host is booted from ISO, then operation system will be destroyed.

 Before running the playbook:
  - RHAI ISO image needs to be downloaded.